Skip to main content

 Remembrance, Comradeship and Unity

-Between February 23, 1942, and May 26, 1945, Ljubljana was surrounded by barbed wire set up by the Italian army.
-The city's inhabitants were trapped inside for 1,170 days and passage was only possible with a special permit.
-Today, where barbed wire once surrounded Ljubljana, a 32.5-kilometer-long path, the Path of Remembrance and Comradeship, now runs.
+Between 23 February 1942 and 26 May 1945, Ljubljana was surrounded by barbed wire erected by the Italian army.
+For 1,170 days, its citizens remained trapped in the city, and passage was only possible with a special pass.
+Today, a 32.5-kilometre-long trail, the Trail of Remembrance and Comradeship, runs along the course of the barbed wire fence that once surrounded Ljubljana.

 1 / 2

-Ljubljana is not the only city to have been surrounded by wire during World War II, but it holds a special place in history.
-The city was completely cut off from its backcountry due to the wire fence.
-This had a significant impact on the lives of the inhabitants, who faced severe shortages.
-The main purpose of the wire was to prevent possible attacks and weaken the resistance movement.
-The wire ring was expanded several times and, in the end, it stretched nearly 30 kilometers.
+Ljubljana is not the only city to have been surrounded by barbed wire during the Second World War, but it holds a special place in history.
+The city was completely cut off from its surroundings by the barbed wire fence, which had a profound impact on the lives of its inhabitants, who were facing severe hardship.
+The main purpose of the wire was to prevent possible attacks and to weaken the resistance movement.
+The ring of wire was extended several times and eventually stretched almost 30 kilometres.

 1 / 2